HabitatFramework/UserGuide/introduction/introduction.rst

 Whilst there are benefits to splitting the habitat polygons by OS Mastermap, such as ensuring polygon boundaries are accurate, the splitting process significantly increases the volume of data.
 On average, there are 33.5 Mastermap-derived polygons for each habitat polygon in the HLU data.

-For example, :ref:`Table 1` indicates the effect on a 500 polygon dataset if the data was held in a single GIS layer.
+For example, :ref:`Table1` indicates the effect on a 500 polygon dataset if the data was held in a single GIS layer.

-.. table:: Table 1
+.. table:: Table1

 	Effect of OS Mastermap Split (Single Dataset)

 	+------------+----------+--------------------+